 Early Stage Chronic Lymphocytic Leukaemia means the diagnosis of chronic lymphocytic leukaemia with pathological confirmation of Rai Stage 0, which is defined to be in the blood and bone marrow only.
+The diagnosis needs to be confirmed by an appropriate specialist Medical Practitioner.

-Early Stage Skin Melanoma (excluding melanoma in
+Early Stage Skin Melanoma (excluding melanoma in situ) means the diagnosis of one or more malignant skin melanomas with histological confirmation of the tumour which are:

-situ) means the diagnosis of one or more malignant skin melanomas with histological confirmation of the tumour which are:
+- 1.0mm or less maximum thickness using the Breslow method; or - classified as Clark level 2.

-- 1.0mm or less maximum thickness using the Breslow method; or - classified as Clark level 2 (Clark level 1 is not covered).
+Clark level 1 is not covered.